dmbarbour/wikilon/docs/AwelonLang.md

 Awelon uses a 360-bit [BLAKE2b](https://blake2.net/) algorithm, and encodes the result as 60 characters [base64url](https://en.wikipedia.org/wiki/Base64).
 In a network context, it should be possible to request resources given their secure hashes, and perhaps form a content distribution network.
 (We might use only a fragment of the resource ID for lookup, and the rest for encryption.)

+Example hashes, starting with `hash("test")` then hashing the result twice:

+        J7URBffnfK_NVVcQNQ6D21k5A7J8Zhhwb2Ry3WLYfFc7Vy1TiE01Q4H7duKE
+        Kve-Zbz23Zz28x0tTsmnuJv8dj0YGvwEVVWCbxLkAM7S6FLp6gCA0M2n_Nee
+        MnrYTJyeGxLz5OSGwTwW7WAiC9alwYaOBFuu2_flmK1LGCCMqEDjkzPDL-Rl

+The base64 encoding does risk hashes containing naughty words, and they're clearly too large for convenient use.
+However, secure hash resources are not primarily intended for direct use by humans.
+When humans do use hashes, I would hope for indirection via editable views or projectional editors that provide human meaningful nicknames.
+Editable views are discussed later.

 ## Acceleration

 Acceleration is a performance assumption for Awelon.